 Head to the gardens once you exit the palace building.
 Some of the highlights here are the Statue of King Fernando II, Cruz Alta (from where you get a good view of the palace), a Neo-Moorish pavilion, and the Chalet da Condessa d’Edla.

-Unfortunately, when we traveled in September, it was super hot in Sintra and the parks were closed for the fear of a forest fire.
+Unfortunately, when we traveled in September, it was super hot in Sintra, and the parks were closed for fear of a forest fire.
 Since we could only visit the palace, we got a cheaper ticket for the palace alone.

-We could not do the parks, so decided to visit the Moorish Castle which was the second stop on our Sintra 1 day itinerary.
+We could not visit the parks, so we decided to visit the Moorish Castle, which was the second stop on our one-day Sintra itinerary.

-I highly recommend getting an online ticket for Pena Palace if you don’t want to spend hours waiting in the ticketing queue.
+I highly recommend getting an online ticket for Pena Palace if you don’t want to wait hours in the ticketing queue.

-You can also buy an online ticket on their official website although my preferred place to buy tickets is always the Get Your Guide portal.
-I love their flexible cancellation policies.
-I can cancel up to 24 hours in advance and receive a full refund.
+You can also buy tickets online on their official website, although my preferred place is always the Get Your Guide portal.
+I love to have all my tickets in one place on Get Your Guide.

 Head to Moorish Castle